citp/privacy-policy-historical/w/wi/wiz/wizzair.com.md

 5.1 During the use of our website cookies are stored by your browser on your device.
 Read more about the cookies used by Wizz Air by clicking [here](https://web.archive.org/en-GB/privacy_policy/cookie_settings).
 Our aim is to ensure that our website offers visitors what they are looking for and provides them with the most relevant marketing communication.
 In order to achieve this goal, we may use your data for analytics purposes, for quality improvements, for service developments, to improve the performance of the website, to measure the success of our advertising campaigns or to tailor services to your needs.
 For these purposes we may transfer your non-personally identifiable data such as, but not limited to, anonymous demographic information and online behaviour to our contracted partners (e.g. third party service providers listed in clause 3. or banks issuing WIZZ branded credit/debit cards, with special benefits).
 We store data sent by your browser and device to our website during the reservation process.
 No such data will be disclosed to third parties except in aggregate, non-personally identifiable forms.

 5.2 You may receive special offers from us if you have requested such communication by subscribing to our newsletter, or if you provided us with your details when you entered a competition or registered for a promotion or if you become a member of the Wizz Discount Club.
-By subscribing to newsletters, becoming Wizz Discount Club member or providing your details as listed above you expressly consent – being aware of adequate information on the data processing – to receiving direct marketing communications including direct marketing or special offers of Wizz Air or of our contracted partners (e.g. banks issuing WIZZ branded credit/debit cards, with special benefits).
+By subscribing to newsletters, becoming Wizz Discount Club member or providing your details as listed above you expressly consent – being aware of adequate information on the data processing – to receiving direct marketing communications including direct marketing or special offers of Wizz Air or of our contracted partners (e.g. banks issuing WIZZ branded credit/debit cards, with special benefits; Wizz Tours Ltd.) and to receive reminder emails in relation to your bookings which you did not finish.
 For the purposes of sending you such direct marketing communications/special offers, we will process your following personal data: name and e-mail address or phone number.
+For the purpose of the reminder email we will store and use the following data of your search: selected starting point and destination, oneway or return flight, departure|arrival times, number of passengers, selected fare type, total amount of fare price, the user is newsletter subscriber, booking type (normal, WDC, group), selected services, language of the site/Wizz Air application.
+We will store this set of data for four days.

 5.3 Such consent is voluntary.
 You can unsubscribe any time without giving any reason, free of charge by clicking [here](https://web.archive.org/en-GB/Content.aspx?path=NewsletterUnsubscribe) or the link provided in each newsletter, or via changing preferences in your Wizz profile, or by sending a letter to 1185 Budapest, BUD Nemzetközi Repülőtér (BUD International Airport) Building 221.